OSUrobotics/infrastructure-packages/README.md

         ```
     - You should messages appear on both the PI and container
     - The try running listener.py on the PI and talker.py in the container.
 You should observe similar behavior
-    - If you do not see messages appear both on the PI and in the container for BOTH ways:
+    - If you do not see messages appear both on the PI and in the container for BOTH tests:
         - Make sure that roscore is running on the container before trying to list rostopics on the PI
         - Check that the PI and PC have the same ROS_MASTER_URI
     - Kill the roscore once finished (Ctrl-C)